rjfarmer/mesaplot/README.md

 also tab completable.
 The header information is either m.prof.head['COLUMN_NAME'] or m.prof.COLUMN_NAME.

+> **_NOTE:_** To speed up repeated readings of the LOG data, mesaPlot saves a binary version of the data (taking care to regenerate this file if the history/profile is updated).
+This binary file SHOULD NOT be depended upon for long term storage.
+The file format may change between versions and is not backward compatable.
+For long term storage allways keep the plain text history/profile file (possibly compressed to save space).

 ## Plotting

 Here we'll show the basics of plotting, there are more complex examples for each section.
 Commands will assume you are in a MESA work folder, such that the data is in a LOGS/ folder.